As Google becomes increasingly concerned with website user experience, web developers are rushing to become compliant.

 Compression is commonly encountered in the computer world.
 Put simply, It is a very handy method of grouping a bunch of files into a smaller file.

 For websites, WordPress GZIP compression is the equivalent of file compression.
 And it can do wonders for your website’s performance—especially when it comes to improving page load time.
+If you have ever searched "how to gzip a file", this is the article for you.

 Free Website Speed eBook